pinkman7009/TimerApp/README.md

 # Timer-App

-This is a basic timer app which uses basic features of modern Javascript like classes.
+This is a basic timer app which uses features of modern Javascript like classes.
 The animation has been created using Javascript on the SVG element circle.

 # Screenshot